 Cheesy Cauliflower Casserole A personal favorite of ours.
-Please check it out.
+This is my version of Crack Mashed Cauliflower.

 Get your cauliflower either by trimming a medium head or frozen.
-A bag of frozen is about 3/4 pound now, and a trimmed medium head of raw cauliflower will be about 1 1/2 pounds.
+A bag of frozen is about ¾ pounds now, and a trimmed medium head of raw cauliflower will be about 1 ½ pounds.

 Put all remaining ingredients in the large food processor.
 Place hot cauliflower in the processor and puree.
 Open occasionally check to be sure the stems are incorporated.